Bandenbekämpfung: Bandit warfare and the Holocaust

 Throughout the war in Europe, and especially on the Eastern Front, doctrines like Bandenbekämpfung amalgamated with the Nazi regime's genocidal plans for the racial reshaping of the Eastern Europe to secure "living space" (Lebensraum) for Germany.
 In the first eleven months of the war against the Soviet Union, German forces liquidated in excess of 80,000 alleged partisans.
 Besides the horrendous treatment of Soviet prisoners, the "anti-partisan" campaign in the East highlights the war’s radicalization and the Wehrmachts complicity in Nazi crimes, including the death of untold numbers of civilian men, women, and children.
+(Note: At the Nuremberg Trials, SS General Erich von dem Bach-Zelewski—the officer Himmler appointed as Commissioner for Anti-Bandit Warfare in October 1942—testified that, had the military situation in the East not deteriorated, the Germans could have killed approximately "30 million inhabitants of the Soviet Union's southern regions" under the guise of anti-partisan operations.)
 Implemented by units of the SS, Wehrmacht, and Order Police, the Nazi regime's bandit fighting efforts across occupied Europe led to mass crimes against humanity and became an instrumental part of the Holocaust.